quang-do-se/aws-certs/devops/study-note.md

 - Samples: https://docs.aws.amazon.com/codebuild/latest/userguide/use-case-based-samples.html
 - Restricting access to Systems Manager parameters using IAM policies: https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-paramstore-access.html
 - Environment variables in build environments: https://docs.aws.amazon.com/codebuild/latest/userguide/build-env-ref-env-vars.html
+- AWS CodeBuild resources and operations: https://docs.aws.amazon.com/codebuild/latest/userguide/auth-and-access-control-iam-access-control-identity-based.html#arn-formats

 #### Good points

 - It's better to have Docker login early in `pre_build` phase so we don't have to waste time building an image if the login fails.
 Fail fast is better.

+- Tip: Go to Support Center to get **Account Number** or **Account Id**

+- Intergration with CodeBuild can be implemented with CloudWatch, EventBridge or CodePipeline.